radiantearth/stac-spec/README.md

 [![CircleCI](https://circleci.com/gh/radiantearth/stac-spec.svg?style=svg)](https://circleci.com/gh/radiantearth/stac-spec)

+**Mar 2, 2020** - The API portion of STAC has been split off into a [new repository - stac-api-spec](https://github.com/radiantearth/stac-api-spec) and will start being versioned and released separately than the core STAC spec.
+This is a work in progress.
+Links and references between STAC and the STAC API may be incorrect.

 ## About

 The SpatioTemporal Asset Catalog (STAC) specification aims to standardize the way geospatial assets are exposed online and queried.